 www.stridingedge.com - Based in the Wasdale Valley in the English Lake District, for sixteen years Striding Edge Productions has been providing the very best hill walking programmes.
 It started with Wainwright.
 Eric Robson, who is one of the directors of the company, was Wainwright’s walking companion in the classic television series.
 They now offer a wide range of outdoor DVDs and books along with other products which will appeal to all outdoor enthusiasts

-Kirkland Books is a secondhand bookshop in Kendal with Wainwright books as one of their specialties.
+Kirkland Books is a secondhand bookshop near Kendal with Wainwright books as one of their specialties.
 The website includes a comprehensive bibliography with a separate guide to AW first editions, which will be of interest to collectors

 Kendal Museum - Alfred Wainwright was Honorary Clerk and Curator to Kendal Museum from 1945-1974.
 The Museum has many of his original pen and ink drawings on display including original pages for his famous 'Pictorial Guides'